 Barium iodide is made by the neutralization of barium carbonate with HI in water.
 The product crystallizes as the hydrate BaI2.2H2O [7787-33-9].
 If this heated, dehydration to anhydrous BaI2 occurs.

 BaCO3 + 2HI(aq) → BaI2(aq)

 It is also made by the reaction of BaH2 with ammonium iodide in pyridine.

 BaH2 + 2NH4I(aq) → BaI2(aq) + 2NH3(g) + H2(g)

 - Prototypical structure: PbCl2

-What follows is the calculated isotope pattern for the BaI2 unit with the most intense ion set to 100%.
+THe chart below shows the calculated isotope pattern for the formula BaI2 with the most intense ion set to 100%.

 The data on these compounds pages are assembled and adapted from the primary literature and several other sources including the following.